suswes/suswes.github.io/docs/index.md

  - Host-Parasite Interactions
  - Gut-Brain-Axis

-## Education
+## Research Experience
-### Post Doctoral Fellowship	| 2020 - present
+### Postdoctoral Research Fellow	| 2020 - present
 #### Research Institute of McGill University Health Complex (RI-MUHC), _Montreal, QC,_ Canada
-- Department of Microbiology and Immunology | Dr. Irah King’s Lab
+**_Department of Microbiology and Immunology | Dr. Irah King’s Lab_**
-- Helminth infection drives IFN𝛾 production from a tissue resident CD8 T cell population to promote disease tolerance and tissue repair through an immune-stromal axis
+- Created and led a research project defining a novel role of type 1 immunity during intestinal damage
+- Discovered that IFN𝛾 bridges an immune-stromal cell axis to prevent tissue damage and reduce mortality in mice subjected to infection in a gut-microbiota dependent manner.
+- Technical expertise in flow cytometry, bone marrow chimeras, adoptive transfer, genetic mouse models, primary cell cultures, intestinal organoids and stem cells, confocal imaging and in situ hybridization
+- Led several collaborative multiparametric imaging and clinical immunophenotyping studies
+- Duties included leadership roles, official mentorship, and teaching experience

-### Post Doctoral Fellowship | 2018 - 2020
+### Postdoctoral Research Fellow | 2018 - 2020
 #### Icahn School of Medicine at Mount Sinai, _New York, NY,_ USA
-- Department of Neurology | Dr. Giulio Pasinetti's Lab
+**_Department of Neurology | Dr. Giulio Pasinetti's Lab_**
-- Probiotics and prebiotics prevent depression- and anxiety-like behaviors by altering peripheral Treg and Th17 immune cell populations in an AHR-dependent manner
+ - Defined gut-brain-axis mechanisms exacerbating post-traumatic stress disorder symptoms in mice
+ - Developed a probiotic formulation with optimized metabolite output driving an immunoregulatory state
+ - Built a microbiology lab and humanized model of the gastrointestinal tract from the bottom-up
+ - Collaborated on machine learning research for predicting relationships between gut microbiota populations, immune cell subsets and behavioral phenotypes to direct mechanistic-based hypotheses
+ - Duties included mentorship, IACUC and IRB protocol writing, collaborative projects in metabolomics and neuroimmunology, clinical sample work and program grant writing

+### Co-founder & Vice President of Proviva Pharma Inc | 2015 - 2018
+**_Montreal, Canada_**
+ - Spin-off company based on my Ph.D. work created with my supervisor focused on developing probiotic and prebiotic formulations with health claims for metabolic disorders and aging
+ - Filed an international patent and obtained operating permits in several countries
+ - Collaborated with manufacturers to customize probiotic products for Asian markets

+### Research Assistant in the Department of Biochemistry | 2013 - 2014
+**_Banaras Hindu University, Dr. Surya Pratap Singh’s lab; Varanasi India_**
+ - Explored principles of alternative medicine to design novel treatment paradigms for Parkinson's disease
+ - Discovered therapeutic benefits of plant-based herbs acting through gut-brain-axis mechanisms

+### Research Assistant at Genome Quebec Innovation Centre | 2012 - 2013
+_**McGill University; Montreal, Canada**_
+ - Developed a pipeline to identify epigenetic modifications in clinical samples using high-throughput, next-Generation sequencing technologies for MethylC-Seq, ChIP-Seq and RNA-Seq
+ - Created a foundation upon which several high-impact studies were published

+## Education
 ### Ph.D. | 2015 - 2018
 #### McGill University,  _Montreal, QC,_ Canada
 - Department of Biomedical Engineering | Dr. Satya Prakash's Lab